aliduku/Augmento/README.md

 ### 8) Vertical flip
 ![image](https://user-images.githubusercontent.com/102156303/168448965-d6010080-4259-4dfa-9623-ccf12ab91a98.png)

-You can download the .exe file for windows and enjoy
+You can download the Augmento.exe file for windows from the releases page and enjoy